microsoft/winget-cli/doc/specs/#148 - Repair Support.md

 -  With the `InstallerRepair` switch, the installer that matches the remote source is downloaded and then repaired by using ShellExecute to call the repair switch on the downloaded installer.

 ## Manifest Validation
-- `ModifyRepair` and `InstallerRepair` switches are only valid for Burn/Exe installer types.
+- `ModifyRepair` and `InstallerRepair` switches are only valid for Burn/Exe and Msi/WiX installer types.
 - `ModifyRepair` and `InstallerRepair` switches are mutually exclusive.

 ## Supported Repair Scenarios